-The actual web page comes from the classify-form function, listed in Figure 5.10.
-This form is created with the html macro, which allows us to write a "lispified" html template with embedded Lisp code which will be evaluated.
+Figure 5.8: Function to distribute messages to the appropriate files with embedded Lisp code which will be evaluated.
 In this manner, we create the html page including a form whose action (response URL) invokes the same classify function as described above.
 We then group the messages, based on their pre-computed score, into a list of expected spams and expected nonspams.
 Finally we present the headers from these messages to the user, each with its radio button pre-selected appropriately if we have a sufficient confidence level of the spam/nonspam probability of the message.